ShowFlow: From Robust Single Concept to Condition-Free Multi-Concept Generation: Conclusion

 \section{Conclusion}

 In this paper, we present ShowFlow, a robust framework for the personalized image generation task.
-ShowFlow includes two components: ShowFlow-S for single concept learning and generation, and ShowFlow-M for multiple concepts generation.
-ShowFlow-S introduces the KronA-WED adapter and a strategy of disentangled learning with attention regularization to balance the trade-off between reconstruction and editability.
-ShowFlow-M introduces SAMA and layout consistency guidance to combine concepts from ShowFlow-S, significantly enhancing the identity of each concept and addressing concept omissions without additional conditions.
-We demonstrate the effectiveness of ShowFlow through extensive experiments and user study.
+ShowFlow consists of two components: ShowFlow-S for single concept learning and generation, and ShowFlow-M for multi-concept generation.
+ShowFlow-S introduces the KronA-WED adapter and a novel Semantic-Aware Attention Regularization (SAR) training objective to balance the trade-off between reconstruction and editability.
+ShowFlow-M introduces SAMA and Layout Consistency guidance to combine concepts learned by ShowFlow-S, significantly enhancing the identity of each concept while addressing concept omissions without requiring additional conditions.
+We demonstrate the effectiveness of ShowFlow through extensive experiments and a user study.